Are you an unappreciated mom? Do you ever feel like you are just the maid?

 They need to keep a tidy house.
 Trust me; their future spouse will appreciate it if you train them young to keep their spaces tidy.

 How do you motivate your children to pick up?
-Make them pay you in either time or money for anything that you pick up.
+If they fail to pick up and you just can’t leave their stuff there – make them pay you in either time or money for anything that you pick up!

 For younger children, the Pick-Up Monster might be just the motivation they need.
 This particular monster loves to gather up clothes and toys at night while children sleep.
 Chores done for mom and dad will inspire the monster to give the toys & treasured items back.